Ratstail91/Toy/README.md

 Supported platforms are: `linux-latest`, `windows-latest`, `macos-latest`, using [GitHub's standard runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners#standard-github-hosted-runners-for-public-repositories).

-To build the library, run `make source`.
+To build the shared library, run `make source`.
-To build the library and repl, run `make repl`.
+To build the shared library and repl, run `make repl`.
-To build and run the test cases, run `make tests`.
+To build and run the standard available tests, run `make tests`.
-To build and run the test cases under gdb, run `make tests-gdb`.

 # Tools

-*Coming Soon.*
+*Coming Soon, see #126 for details.*

 # License